Pines Profile: Alice Thorpe (1902-2006)

 The Thorpes and their family bought several lots, creating a compound that included houses for John and Alice, and her brother Carl and his wife, Mabel.
 They also dedicated space to preservation, which allowed them to retain a semblance of the privacy and solitude they had previously enjoyed.

-As the community began to take root, Warren Smadbeck’s son-in-law, Ted Taussig, and his wife Doris were tasked with selling lots to family and friends.
+As the community began to take root, Warren Smadbeck, who owned the Home Guardian Company, engaged his son-in-law, Ted Taussig, and his wife Doris to sell lots to family and friends.

-While she may have been successful in thwarting efforts to chase the gays out of the Pines, she was less successful on the environmental front.
-At least initially.
+Alice’s main social cause was protection and preservation of the environment.
+She frequently clashed with developers Warren and Arthur Smadbeck, owners of the Home Guardian Company.
+Alongside John, Carl, and Mabel, she protested their aggressive development efforts, including the bulldozing of dunes, the cutting of trees, and the dredging of the harbor.
+Initially she was not successful.
 The Pines Harbor was dredged; trees were cut down and homes and boardwalks were constructed.
 Before her eyes, the place she loved was “torn apart” in the name of development.
 Terrified it would become like other parts of the East Coast she bought parcels of land not to build, but to save.

 In the early 60s a great opportunity came when President Lyndon B. Johnson considered designating Fire Island a national seashore.
 Alice seized it.
 She personally guided Johnson’s representative through the Pines, and spent an entire day making sure he understood what would be lost if developers had their way.